 In addition to the toggle, you can also see when users were added to your organization and when they were last active on Rock.
 Switching online status on or off for the whole domain is only possible if you claimed that domain.

-Note that the functionality will be switched on by default for accounts that fall under the TEAMS plan.
+Note that the functionality will be switched on by default for accounts that fall under the Unlimited plan.

 Managing your own online status